MarkBind/markbind/docs/devGuide/projectManagement.md

    <box type="info" seamless>

-   **Note:** The above should be performed with caution as force pushing rewrites the git history, which might cause conflicts with any on-going work.
+   **Note:** The above should be performed with caution as force pushing rewrites the Git history, which might cause conflicts with any on-going work.
 You would also need write/push access to master.
    </box>

 ## Doing a Release